otto-torino/django-baton/README.md

 ---
 **Last changes**

-Baton 4.0.* introduces the AI functionalities!
+Baton 4.0.* introduces a bunch of new AI functionalities!

-Translate all your contents with just one click, more info below in the dedicated section
+- automatic translations with django-modeltranslation
+- text summarization
+- image generation

 ---